Hacker ethic: History

 "Just because someone enjoys hacking does not mean he has an ethical commitment to treating other people properly.
 Some hackers care about ethics—I do, for instance—but that is not part of being a hacker, it is a separate trait. [...]
 Hacking is not primarily about an ethical issue. [...] hacking tends to lead a significant number of hackers to think about ethical questions in a certain way.
-I would not want to completely deny all connection between hacking and views on ethics."The hacker culture has been compared to early Protestantism.
-Protestant sectarians emphasized individualism and loneliness, similar to hackers who have been considered loners and nonjudgmental individuals.
+I would not want to completely deny all connection between hacking and views on ethics."

 The notion of moral indifference between hackers characterized the persistent actions of computer culture in the 1970s and early 1980s.
 According to Kirkpatrick, author of The Hacker Ethic, the "computer plays the role of God, whose requirements took priority over the human ones of sentiment when it came to assessing one's duty to others."

 According to Kirkpatrick's The Hacker Ethic:

 "Exceptional single-mindedness and determination to keep plugging away at a problem until the optimal solution had been found are well-documented traits of the early hackers.
 Willingness to work right through the night on a single programming problem are widely cited as features of the early 'hacker' computer culture."

 The hacker culture is placed in the context of 1960s youth culture when American youth culture challenged the concept of capitalism and big, centralized structures.
 The hacker culture was a subculture within 1960s counterculture.
 The hackers' main concern was challenging the idea of technological expertise and authority.
 The 1960s hippy period attempted to "overturn the machine."
 Although hackers appreciated technology, they wanted regular citizens, and not big corporations, to have power over technology "as a weapon that might actually undermine the authority of the expert and the hold of the monolithic system."